pchunduri6/rag-demystified/blog.md

 ### Putting it all together

-After unraveling the layers of abstraction, we uncovered the secret ingredient powering the sub-question query engine - 4 types of LLM calls with varying prompts and contexts.
-The table below summarizes the LLM calls used in the pipeline.
+After unraveling the layers of abstraction, we uncovered the secret ingredient powering the sub-question query engine - 4 types of LLM calls each with different prompt template, context, and a question.
+This fits the universal input pattern that we identified earlier perfectly, and is a far cry from the complex abstractions that we started with.
+The table below summarizes the entire pipeline.

 ![call_types_table](images/call_types_table.png)